 Summary

 Chapter 3 gave details and the rationale behind the use of the methodology, the research design, the population, and the sample selection.
-The purpose of this descriptive qualitative research was to explore how African American alumni describe the contributions of African American faculty and peers on goal setting, self-motivation, and ongoing persistence at Predominantly White institutions (PWIs) in the South Atlantic Region of the United States of America.
+The purpose of this descriptive qualitative research was to explore how African American alumni describe the contributions of African American faculty and peers on goal setting, self-motivation, and ongoing persistence at PWIs in the South Atlantic Region of the United States of America.
 The phenomenon being explored was how African American college alumni describe the contributions of their African American faculty and peers on goal setting, self-motivation, and ongoing persistence.
 Using qualitative methodologies helped to show themes and patterns in the data that was collected.

 All African American alumni who were experienced in the characteristics and phenomenon of the study and who attended a PWI in the South Atlantic Region of the United States of America was the specific population addressed in this study.
 The target population for this study consisted of African American alumni from PWIs who was experienced in the characteristics and phenomenon of the study.
 The sample for this study consisted of 20 participants for the questionnaire and one-on-one interviews.

-Chapter 3 described the research questions that was used, data collection, and data analysis.
+Chapter 3 described the research questions that were used, data collection, and data analysis.
 A qualitative descriptive design was the most appropriate due to exploring the perceptions of the African American participants.
 Data was collected using one-on-one interviews and questionnaires.
-The data was analyzed using thematic analysis.
+The data were analyzed using thematic analysis.
 Chapter 3 showed the level of trustworthiness and shows that all ethical considerations such as beneficence, respect for persons, and justice were met (National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research, 1979).

 Chapter 4 of this study describes the results of the study.
-Chapter 4 gave a brief overview of the research questions and research problems.
+Chapter 4 gives a brief overview of the research questions and research problems.
 Chapter 4 addressed the results and the data collected from the one-on-one interviews.
 The results of the study addressed the research questions and other influences by the researcher.

 Chapter 4: Data Analysis and Results